-All SMBG data was objectively assessed using iHealth [39] BG5 glucometers.
-BG5 is a commercially available Bluetooth Low-Energy meter that can upload data automatically to the iHealth secure cloud server via their open API.
-Thirtyone participants were instructed to use the MyDay app at each mealtime and bedtime to answer questions that focused on factors likely to impact diabetes self-management.
+All SMBG data was objectively assessed using iHealth [40] Bluetooth meters that uploaded data automatically to the iHealth server.
+App condition participants were instructed to use MyDay at each mealtime and bedtime to answer questions focused on factors likely to impact diabetes self-management, including stress, fatigue, mood, social context, and contextual barriers to selfcare [37].
+Mealtime BG monitoring was assessed objectively via data transfer from the Bluetooth meters.
+Likewise, mealtime IA was self-reported into My-Day.

-MyDay provided notifications to complete the EMA assessment personalized to typical mealtimes identified by participants.
+MyDay provided notifications to complete the EMA assessment personalized to typical mealtimes identified by participants as a reminder to complete EMA.
 Timestamps were associated with all data entries.
-Bedtime EMA was not included in analyses since selfmanagement tasks could not be reliably expected at that specific time.
+Bedtime EMA was not included in analyses since self-management tasks could not be reliably expected at that specific time.
 Only mealtime EMA were used in analyses.

 Variables analyzed in relation to self-management outcomes were organized into the following subsets.
-The first two domains of variables were collected for all participants: (1) demographics obtained at baseline (gender, age, fathers education, mothers education, family income, and race) and (2) time variables that were passively coded, e.g., weekday, weekend, and mealtime (breakfast, lunch, dinner).
+The first two domains of variables were collected for all participants: (1) Demographics obtained at baseline (gender, age, fathers education, mothers education, family income, and race) and (2) Time variables that were passively coded: weekday, weekend, and mealtime (breakfast, lunch, dinner).

-The next three domains of EMA data were available only for the thirty-one participants using the MyDay app: (3) context related to who was with the youth at time of self-management (e.g., parent, sibling, alone, casual friend, close friend, other family, other person, strangers, and boyfriend/girlfriend) and location (e.g., home, school, work, restaurant, friends' house, or on the road), (4) stress, fatigue, mood: scored as 0-100 with higher scores indicating greater stress, more fatigue, and worse negative mood, and (5) situational barriers (e.g., rushing, sick, on the road, hungry, wanting privacy, busy, without supplies, and having fun).
+The next three domains of EMA data were available only for the MyDay app group: (3) Context related to who was with the youth at time of selfmanagement (parent, sibling, alone, casual friend, close friend, other family, other person, strangers, and boyfriend/girlfriend) and location (home, school, work, restaurant, friends house, or on the road), (4) Stress, fatigue, mood: scored as 0-100 with higher scores indicating greater stress, more fatigue, and worse negative mood, and (5) Situational barriers (including rushing, sick, on the road, hungry, wanting privacy, busy, without supplies, having fun).